Rehabilitation Sciences (PhD)

 The core research methodology component offers cutting-edge applied statistical courses and workshops in methods and measurement with options for advanced modeling and statistical analysis relevant to a student’s research interests and goals.

-The program consists of 48 units beyond the master’s degree, a publishable paper, and a dissertation.
-With our full-tuition scholarship and stipend assistance, a student can complete this degree program in four years or less of full-time study.
+Key program features and benchmarks include 48 units beyond the master’s degree, a publishable paper, and a dissertation.
+With our full-tuition scholarship and stipend assistance, a student can complete this degree program in five years of full-time study.

 Admissions